 The Hookah Trial is a clinical trial sponsored by the University of York and funded by GRAND 2014 Researcher Award.
 It is a two arm, double blind, randomized, placebo controlled trial.
 Hookah smoking has increased among youth across the globe.
 In Pakistan, it continues as a common and traditional form of smoking tobacco.
 A range of behavioural and pharmacological therapies is available to support people in quitting cigarette smoking; however, little evidence exists for the efficacy of these therapies in achieving abstinence among hookah smokers.
 The objective of this study is to assess the efficacy of varenicline when added to behavioural support for hookah smoking cessation, by measuring biochemically validated continuous abstinence in hookah smokers.

 This trial has been ethically approved by ethics committees from University of York as well as Pakistan Medical and Research Council (PMRC).
 Furthermore as it is a clinical trial it has been approved by the Drug Regulatory Authority of Pakistan (DRAP).

 Hookah Trial Team in field

-The trial is in recruitment phase that will end in September 2016.
-A total of 510 participants will be recruited in the trial.
-At present, more than 290 participants have been recruited.
-Each participant will be followed up at one week, five weeks, twelve weeks and twenty-five weeks from recruitment.
-Participants are being recruited from four districts of Punjab.
+The trial were in recruitment phase that has been ended in September 2016.
+A total of 510 participants were recruited in the trial.
+At this trial, more than 290 participants had been recruited.
+Each participant had followed up at one week, five weeks, twelve weeks and twenty-five weeks from recruitment.
+Participants were being recruited from four districts of Punjab.